russellhadley/mcgutils/src/jit-analyze/README.md

-# analyze - Managed CodeGen difference analysis tool
+# jit-analyze - Managed CodeGen difference analysis tool

-analyze is a utility to provide feedback on generated disassembly.
+jit-analyze is a utility to provide feedback on generated disassembly.
 The tool will produce the total bytes of difference and list of files and methods sorted by contribution (size in bytes of regression/improvement)